-Who will come out on top in the battle of the managers Luis Enrique or Vladimir Petkovic?
+Who will come out on top in the battle of the managers Robert Moreno or Vladimir Petkovic?
 Find out by following our live matchcast.

 Have your say by voting on who will win between Spain and Switzerland?
 Enjoy some pre-match reading with related articles about these two Enjoy some pre-match reading with related articles about these two Football teams.

 Head-to-head: see historical stats and visit our detailed profiles for Spain vs Switzerland.
 Get all the latest on Football: fixtures, results and tables.

 - End of 2nd Half